neteoc/neteoc-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

-Prod is currently at https://gsdf-8dc44.firebaseapp.com
+Test is currently at https://gsdf-8dc44.firebaseapp.com Prod is currently at https://gsdf.neteoc.com/

 ## Development server